michaelcmaresco/cheat/cheat-sheet.md

         - When entering "tel" as an input, it is treated like traditional "text".
             - it wont be validated but on a browser, a numeric keyboard will pop up instead of a regular keyboard.

+    78. <div class="name-of-file">
+        - the "name-of-file" is the class that is within this <div> container